-1 III.
-For investigations or proceedings involving the acquisition, merger, transfer, sale, or $\mathbf{2}$ lease of the works or system of a public utility, the commission and the department of energy 3 shall not enter into a contract with experts, accountants, or other assistants in an amount greater 4 than [\$250,000] \$10,000, including any contract extension, without the approval of the governor and council.
-For all other investigations or proceedings, the commission and the department of energy $\mathbf{5}$ 6 shall not enter into a contract with experts, accountants, or other assistants in an amount greater 7than [\$100,000] \$10,000, including any contract extension, without the approval of governor and 8 council.
+III.
+For investigations or proceedings involving the acquisition, merger, transfer, sale, or lease of the works or system of a public utility, the commission and the department of energy shall not enter into a contract with experts, accountants, or other assistants in an amount greater than [\$250,000] \$10,000, including any contract extension, without the approval of the governor and council.
+For all other investigations or proceedings, the commission and the department of energy shall not enter into a contract with experts, accountants, or other assistants in an amount greater than [\$100,000] \$10,000, including any contract extension, without the approval of governor and council.

-9 365:38 Rate Proceeding.
-Whenever any investigation or proceeding shall be necessary to 10enable the commission to pass upon the reasonableness of the rates or charges by a public utility, the 11 utility[, upon order of the commission,] shall pay to the [commission its] department of energy the 12expenses involved in the investigation, including the amounts expended by it for attorneys, experts, 13accountants, or other assistants, but not including any part of the salaries or expenses of the 14commissioners or of employees of the commission or department of energy; provided, that the 15amount charged to the utility [by the commission] in any such case shall not exceed 3/4 of one 16percent of the existing valuation of the utility investigated, such expenses with 6 percent interest to 17be charged by the utility to operating expenses and amortized over such period as the commission 18shall deem proper and allowed for in the rates to be charged by the utility.
+accountants, or other assistants, but not including any part of the salaries or expenses of the commissioners or of employees of the commission or department of energy; provided, that the amount charged to the utility [by the commission] in any such case shall not exceed 3/4 of one percent of the existing valuation of the utility investigated, such expenses with 6 percent interest to be charged by the utility to operating expenses and amortized over such period as the commission shall deem proper and allowed for in the rates to be charged by the utility.